-The output value of the IC manufacturing segment, consisting of wafer foundry and memory chip businesses, is expected to rise 16.9 percent from a year earlier to NT$969.4 billion, the report predicted.
+The third quarter output value of the domestic IC testing sector is forecast to rise 5.3 percent from a quarter earlier to NT$38 billion, the government agency said.

 According to the ITIS, the local IC packaging and testing sector is expected to benefit from the launch of international mobile device brands in the third quarter, especially Apple Inc.'s unveiling of the next generation iPhone and iPad.

 In fact, the U.S. consumer electronics giant has already stated building up component inventories, serving as a driver of growth for IC packagers and testers, the ITIS said.